Quantum corrections to symmetron fifth-force profiles: Classical symmetron model

 In summary, the effective potential for the symmetron field is

-See \figref{fig:effective_potential} for a plot of this function for both screened and unscreened sources.
-From it, we can directly observe that for \(\rho > \mu^2 M^2\) the field is screened and sits around the minimum at \(\phi = 0\), whereas for \(\rho<\mu^2 M^2\) the field is unscreened and sits in one of the two nonzero minima.
+See figure \ref{fig:effective_potential} for a plot of this function for both screened and unscreened sources.
+From the figure, we can directly observe that for \(\rho > \mu^2 M^2\) the field is screened and sits around the minimum at \(\phi = 0\), whereas for \(\rho<\mu^2 M^2\) the field is unscreened and sits in one of the two nonzero minima.